megamart2/tool-papyrus-extensions/README.md

 ## Generating AspectJ code from a model

-The *MegaM@RT Acceleo generator plugin* supports the authomatic generation of AspectJ code from an uml model (made using the megaM@RT AspectJ profile).
+The *MegaM@RT Acceleo generator plugin* supports the authomatic generation of AspectJ code from an uml model (made using the megaM@RT AspectJ profile), the generator is installed with the *MegaM@RT extensions*.

-Generating code is very simple, rigt click on your .uml file in the Eclipse project explorer, and click on the menu item Acceleo Model to Text >> Generate AspectJ Code.
+Generating code is very simple, right click on your .uml file in the Eclipse project explorer, and click on the menu item Acceleo Model to Text >> Generate AspectJ Code.

 After code generation a dialog will inform you about the location of the generated files (usually a src-gen folder into the project folder).